AXIOM|

 How scores work.

-A rigorous, two-level scoring system built on 43+ authoritative government sources.
+A rigorous, two-level scoring system built on 85catalog feeds across 8 signal groups.
 Every sub-score is traceable to verifiable public data.

 Every composite score is a weighted average of 8 independent signal groups, each scored 0–100.
 The groups cover commercial health, population trends, demographics, economic strength, development activity, infrastructure, safety, and amenity demand.

-Each signal group is itself a weighted average of 3–6 sub-scores — each derived from a specific, verifiable data source.
+Each signal group is itself a weighted average of multiple sub-scores — each derived from a specific, verifiable data source.
 No single data point can dominate the final score.

 Composite = Σ(group_score[i] × weight[i]) / Σ(weight[i])